-The OTA Program does not forward student medical information to fieldwork sites.
-The Academic Fieldwork Coordinator will provide students with specific site requirements.
+The OTA Program does not forward student medical information to fieldwork sites unless the student signs a release allowing the Academic Fieldwork Coordinator to send the information uploaded by the student in EXXAT via a link that expires at the completion of the Fieldwork experience.
+If a student does not sign this release, the Academic Fieldwork Coordinator will provide the student with specific site requirements and it is the student's responsibility to provide all required documentation to the Fieldwork site.
 When initially contacting a site, students should specifically ask what additional information is required.
 Students need to promptly provide the requested information.